dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 Okay, let's breathe for a moment and compress everything in few lines if we can!

 - There are two types of models : discriminative models and generative models
-- GANs are type of geneartive models which consists of two parts G and D
+- GANs are type of generative models which consists of two parts G and D which play game with each other
 - G creates fake images and D classifies which images are real and fake
 - Both fight each other to see who will win and in process of this fighting G becomes so good that it ends up fooling D that fake images are real images
-- Training GANs and evaluating if G is producing good samples or not is hard but using some tricks we can generate good samples for low resolution images
+- Training GANs and evaluating if G is producing good samples is hard but using some tricks we can for stable training

 ## Different types of GANs

 <span class='red'>GAN literature is filled (overflowing) with different types of GANs or anynameGAN across different domains.
 We will take a peek into some of the GANs.
-As we will see each different types of GANs, we will observe how they vary from standard GANs which is similar to ways we discussed what generative models are and what makes GAN different from other types of generative models.</span> We will look GANs across 4 domains starting with Images, Speech, Text and recently everybodys favourite Video.
+Looking at different types of GANs we will observe how they vary from standard GANs.</span> We will look GANs across 4 domains starting with Images, Speech, Text and recently everybody's favorite Video.

 # Images

 ### DCGAN

 DCGAN stands for "Deep Convolution GAN".
 LAPGAN [paper](https://arxiv.org/pdf/1506.05751) developed an approach to iteratively scale low resolution generated images give that CNN had not great success to provide great image outputs with GAN in previous attempts.
-The authors of [DCGAN](https://arxiv.org/pdf/1511.06434) also after exploring several models identified a family of CNN architectures which train GAN stably and generate high quality images.
+The authors of [DCGAN](https://arxiv.org/pdf/1511.06434) after exploring several models identified a family of CNN architectures which train GAN stably and generate high quality images.
 To achieve that they proposed 3 major changes to CNN architectures. <span class='saddlebrown'>First, replace all pooling functions with strided convolutions for D and fractional convolutions for G, allowing the network to learn its own spatial downsampling.
 Second, get rid of any fully-connected layers in both G and D CNN architectures.
 Third, use batchnorm in both G and D, which stabilizes model learning by normalizing input to each unit to have zero mean and unit variance.
 Also, using ReLU as activation for all layers in G with exception of output which uses tanh as activation and using LeakyReLU as activation for all layers in D.</span> Authors also use GAN as feature extractor and use it for classifying CIFAR-10 dataset and achieve accuracy of 82% which is about 2% less than SoTA CNN classifier.

 In short, replace original GAN architecture with family of CNN architectures belonging to DCGAN and boom better results than standard GAN.